1918 Sinn Féin election manifesto

-The 1918 Sinn Féin election manifesto was that party's manifesto for the 1918 general election.
-After its reform in 1917, the Sinn Féin party campaigned against conscription in Ireland.
-Following the armistice of 11 November 1918 the British Government called a general election for 14 December, in which Sinn Féin won 73 out of 105 seats in Ireland.
+Sinn Féin's manifesto for the 1918 general election was strongly separatist, continuing the party's policy of abstaining from the British parliament when elected and now pledging to create a new constituent assembly to establish the Irish Republic.
+After the party's reform in 1917, it campaigned against conscription in Ireland.
+Following the armistice of 11 November 1918, the British government called a general election for 14 December, in which Sinn Féin won 73 out of 105 seats in Ireland.

 Significance

 While by 1918 the Irish electorate knew of the rationale for the Dublin Easter Rising of 1916, it was not launched by or for the Sinn Féin party.
-The manifesto was the first formal address to the Irish electorate, from which followed the Declaration of Independence of the Irish Republic and its Democratic Programme on 19 January 1919.
+The manifesto was the first address to the Irish electorate, from which followed the Declaration of Independence of the Irish Republic and its Democratic Programme on 19 January 1919.

-An amended version, approved by the official censor, can be found here.